How to Fix “ERR_SPDY_PROTOCOL_ERROR” on Google Chrome?

 err_spdy_protocol_error4

-This error can also be resolved by clearing junk inside your Chrome.
+This error can also be resolved by clearing junk from within your Chrome.

 err_spdy_protocol_error5

-Note: Also, try to use the incognito mode and check to see if that fixes this issue.
+Note: Also, try using incognito mode and check to see if that fixes this issue.

-After analyzing some user reports we have concluded that Avast and Chrome don’t play well with each other and Avast’s web shield prevents certain functions of Chrome from functioning properly.
-Therefore, in this step, we will be disabling the HTTPS Scanning Feature on Avast’s web shield.
-For that:
+After analyzing some user reports, we have concluded that Avast and Chrome do not work well together; Avast’s Web Shield prevents certain functions of Chrome from functioning properly.
+Therefore, in this step, we will disable the HTTPS Scanning feature on Avast’s Web Shield.
+To do this:

-3. Unselect the “Enable HTTPS scanning” and save your changes.
+3. Deselect the “Enable HTTPS scanning” option and save your changes.

 Unchecking the option